Own right of the debtor to exercise the remedies

 Nullity of the contract – Impossibility of restitution

-The Court of Cassation quashed the appeal judgment and specified that in the event that a null contract has been executed, the parties must be returned to the state in which they were before this execution and that, when this restoration takes place proves impossible, the party who has benefited from a service that it cannot restore, such as the enjoyment of a leased property, must pay an occupancy allowance.
+The Court of Cassation breaks the appeal judgment and specifies that in the event that a zero contract has been executed, the parties must be delivered in the state where they were before this execution and that, when this repair is impossible, the part which benefited from a service which it cannot return, as the enjoyment of a rented property, must pay an occupation allowance.

 Contractual obligation and penalty clause

-An enforcement judge nevertheless declared inadmissible the purchaser's request for the liquidation of the contractual penalty.
-The latter having ordered, under the notarial title, a seizure-sale and two seizures-attribution, to obtain payment of the agreed sum, the sellers seized an execution judge, who rejected their request for cancellation of the order seizure-sale, release of the two seizure-attribution and cancellation of the penalty.
-To cancel the seizure order and order the release of the two attachments, the trial judges held that no penalty payment could give rise to a measure of forced execution before its liquidation, that this penalty be pronounced by a judge or that it is agreed between the parties in an act to ensure the execution of an obligation to do.
+To cancel the seizure-sales command and order the release of the two attribution, the trial judges have retained that no on-call measure could give rise to a forced execution measure before its liquidation, whether this penalty is pronounced by a judge or whether it is agreed between the parties in an act to ensure the execution of an obligation to do.

-The Court of Cassation first recalls that the judge must give or restore their exact qualification to the facts and acts in dispute without stopping at the name that the parties would have proposed.
-Consequently, it was up to the Court of Appeal to qualify and assess the disputed clause, which in this case amounted to a penalty clause.
+The Court of Cassation first recalls that the judge must give or return their exact qualification to the facts and acts disputed without stopping at the name that the parties would have proposed.
+Consequently, it belonged to the Court of Appeal to qualify and assess the disputed clause, which in this case, was analyzed in a penal clause.

 Indivisibility